Smith–Mundt Act

 The U.S. Information and Educational Exchange Act of 1948 (Public Law 80-402), popularly called the Smith–Mundt Act, was first introduced by Congressman Karl E. Mundt (R-SD) in January 1945 in the 79th Congress.
 It was subsequently passed by the 80th Congress and signed into law by President Harry S. Truman on January 27, 1948.

 The Act was developed to regulate broadcasting of programs for foreign audiences produced under the guidance of the State Department, and it prohibited domestic dissemination of materials produced by such programs as one of its provisions.
-The original version of the Act was amended by the Smith–Mundt Modernization Act of 2012 under Barack Obama which allowed for materials produced by the State Department and the Broadcasting Board of Governors (BBG) to be made available within the United States.
+The original version of the Act was amended by the Smith–Mundt Modernization Act of 2012 which allowed for materials produced by the State Department and the Broadcasting Board of Governors (BBG) to be made available within the United States.

 History

 Origins of the bill

 The original legislation authorizes the U.S. State Department to communicate to audiences outside of the borders of the United States through broadcasting, face-to-face contacts, exchanges (including educational, cultural, and technical), the publishing of books, magazines, and other media of communication and engagement.
 Funding for these activities comes from other legislation passed by the U.S. Congress called appropriations.

 The legislation was introduced in the House Committee on Foreign Affairs in January 1945 by Rep. Mundt, a member of the committee.
 It was modified a few months later at the request of the State Department.
 At this time, it did not include broadcasting.
 The bill was reintroduced with the State Department's requests and renamed the Bloom Bill, after the committee's chairman, Rep. Sol Bloom (D-NY).
 The purpose was to make permanent various exchange activities, and some information programs such as books and other printed material.
 President Truman's dissolution of the Office of War Information (OWI) included moving substantial OWI programs over to the State Department, including a radio broadcast operation not-yet-commonly known as the Voice of America.
 The Bloom Bill was altered and reintroduced in October 1945 to include the substantial information programs from OWI, notably the libraries, book publishing, movies and film strip production, and speakers tours.
 In December 1945, it was reintroduced again as H.R.
 4982, but whereas the previous iterations amended pre-war legislation from 1939 authorizing exchanges in the American Republics, plus the Philippines, this time was a stand-alone and it also included the radio operation.
 The language "shall disseminate" abroad found in the early versions was a specific authority requested by the State Department to permit it to operate globally.
 Under previous authorities, the department was restricted to operating these programs within North, Central, and South America.
 It would provide legislative approval for a new peacetime instrument of foreign policy.